andrewsjg/AOC2023/puzzle10/README.md

 I even drew out own of the example loops just to be able to visualise it.
 I did consider doing it graphically, but it was quicker just to quickly draw it out on a grid to see where I was going wrong.

 Even knowing the basic approach, it took me ages to figure out so it worked for all loops.
 I kept hitting edge cases which shouldnt have been there!

+But I enjoyed this one and I am pleased with my approach.
+It didnt require any thing to complicated.